Sampling distributions and estimation for multi-type Branching Processes: Asymptotic sampling distribution and estimation.

-Where we recall that the largest eigenvalue $\rho$ and its corresponding normalized left eigenvector $b$ of the reproduction matrix $M$ given by $M_{ij}=\E(Z_1^{(j)}|Z_0=e_i)$ are given by the expression $b^TM=b^T\rho$ and as such are functions of the set of parameters.

-Several contributions have been made regarding estimation of the reproduction matrix and its largest eigenvalue (for example, \cite{eigen1}) and their asymptotic distributions and properties (\cite{chi2004}).
-However, when the task at hand is parametric estimation for the offspring distributions of each the several types, the problem becomes more complicated as an analytic expression for the largest eigenvalue of $M$ and its corresponding left eigenvector are required.
+Several contributions have been made regarding estimation of $M$ and $\rho$ \cite{eigen1,chi2004,li2011note}.
+When the task at hand is parametric estimation for the offspring distributions of each the several types, explicit expressions for $\rho(\theta)$ and $\bm{b}(\theta)$ are required.
+When they are available, asymptotic normality is guaranteed under mild conditions, as per Theorem \ref{thm:amle}: